100 Years of racetrack legends: 1967 - 1976

 Racing 12 times at two, Classic Mission won five which included three successive wins.

-Headed to Sydney on his “classic mission” he first had to overcome an age discrepancy when a vet’s report declared that Classic Mission was found to have the dental structure of a four-year-old and would therefore be ineligible to race against three-year-olds.
-Representatives of the Australian Stud book flew to New Zealand in an attempt to verify the colts true age visiting Fencourt Stud in Cambridge where the colt was foaled.
-They were presented with evidence that Classic Mission was indeed born in August 1968 and the colt was allowed to continue his Australian campaign which began in the STC Hill Stakes (Gr.2) where he finished strongly for second.
-The following week he won the AJC Derby (Gr.1), jockey George Moore driving the colt along the inner within the shadows of the post.
+Headed to Sydney on his “classic mission,” he first had to overcome an age discrepancy when a vet’s report declared that Classic Mission was found to have the dental structure of a 4YO, and would therefore be ineligible to race against 3YOs.
+Representatives of the Australian Stud book flew to New Zealand in an attempt to verify the colt's true age, visiting Fencourt Stud in Cambridge where the colt was foaled.
+They were presented with evidence that Classic Mission was indeed born in August 1968, and the colt was allowed to continue his Australian campaign, which began in the STC Hill Stakes (Gr.2) where he finished strongly for second.
+The following week, he won the AJC Derby (Gr.1), with jockey George Moore driving the colt along the inner rail within the shadows of the post.

 1971: ANALIE (Lot 440)